nashpitre/nashpitre.github.io/blog/_posts/off the grid.md

+---
+layout: post
 Date: 11/11/19
-Permalink: grid
+permalink: grid

-# Off The Grid
+title: Off The Grid
+---

 The disconnect.
 It rarely happens.
 The network is always flowing through us.
 The stimulation of a connection.
 Our devices, within arms reach: an extension of our body, like another ligament they offer us, paying monthly to stay attached.